ne1410s/Comanche/README.md

 ...
 Discover.Go(services);
 ```
-The following strcuture is used:
+The following structure is used:

 |Palette Property|Default Value|
 |--|--|
 |`Default`|*< current foreground >*|